MTAP: Function

 Methionine Salvage Pathway and Polyamine Pathways of the MTAP enzyme.

 S-methyl-5'-thioadenosine phosphorylase, MTAP, primarily functions to salvage adenine and methionine from molecule methylthioadenosine (MTA), a byproduct of the polyamine pathway.
 MTAP is a phosphorylase, which is an enzyme that catalyzes the addition of an inorganic phosphate to another molecule.
 MTAP is responsible for the cleaving of its substrate, MTA, into adenine and 5-methylthioribose-1-phosphate by the addition of the inorganic phosphate to the 1-prime carbon of the ribose sugar unit MTA.
 The 5-methylthioribose-1-phosphate is then cycled into the salvage pathway and metabolized into methionine.
 The MTAP enzyme is responsible for nearly all the adenine synthesis in the human body.
 Adenine is one of the purine bases of nucleic acids, which build both DNA and RNA.
 Through the recovery of adenine, MTAP plays an indirect role in the synthesis of DNA and RNA.

 Cancer

-In recent years a connection between tumor growth, cancer developments, and the enzyme MTAP.
+There is a connection between tumor growth, cancer developments, and the MTAP enzyme.
 Research studies show that tumor cells have lower expression of MTAP enzymes and a higher concentration of the MTA molecule.
 This trend can be easily understood through the polyamine pathway where MTAP functions to cleave its substrate MTA.
 In healthy cells, the molecule MTA is believed to have tumor suppressing properties and regulate cell proliferation.
 However, when MTA levels were recorded above optimal working conditions, these MTA molecules appeared to have an inverse relation, promoting tumor growth and significantly increasing the proliferation of tumor cells.
 These increased levels of MTA in tumor cells is in direct correlation to a down regulation or complete deletion of the gene encoding the MTAP enzyme.